Alternation is the term in regular expression that is actually a simple “OR”.

 A usage example:

-We already know a similar thing – square brackets.
-They allow to choose between multiple character, for instance
+We already saw a similar thing – square brackets.
+They allow to choose between multiple characters, for instance

 Square brackets allow only characters or character sets.
 Alternation allows any expressions.
 A regexp

 To apply alternation to a chosen part of the pattern, we can enclose it in parentheses:

 I love HTMLor

 I love CSS.